naorlivne/webhook_auth_poc/README.md

 * a "Alice" container which acts as a legitimate requester API + a backend redis DB container
 * a "Bob" container which acts as the receiver API
-* a "eve" container which acts as an attacker and tries to impersonate "alice" webhook url (which will fail) + a backend redis DB container
+* a "Eve" container which acts as an attacker and tries to impersonate "alice" webhook url (which will fail) + a backend redis DB container

 start it by running `docker-compose up` then you can: